Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Steady State.

 \subsection{Local density and spin approximation}

-In the presence of an inhomogeneous laser pump $W\left( \mathbf{r}\right) $ (or multiple pump $W_{i}\left( \mathbf{r}\right) $), much richer phenomena will be represented in our system, like, spin domain, magnetic monopole, half vortex and so on.
-In this case, we can look for stationary spinor polariton wave function of the following form
+In the presence of an inhomogeneous laser pump $W\left( \mathbf{r}\right) $ (or multiple pump $W_{i}\left( \mathbf{r}\right) $), much richer phenomena will be represented, such as, spin domain formation, emergent magnetic monopole, generation of half vortex and so on.
+Under inhomogeneous laser pump, we thus look for stationary spinor polariton wave function as following form